Bucky24/code-executor/README.md

 # code-executor

-This is designed to be a somewhat lightweight way of executing a specific syntax tree.
+This is designed to be a somewhat lightweight way of processing, executing, and transpiling programming languages

 ## Exports